GetStream/Winds/README.md

 `cd api && cd scripts && ./make-build.sh`

 **Build the Docker container (API & all workers)**:

 `cd ../ && docker-compose up`

-That will start the API.
+The commands above will prepare and start the API (and all workers).
 The frontend will still need to be started manually.

 ## Debugging RSS & Podcast Issues